Kolkir/mlcpp/polynomial_regression/README.md

     ```
 6. **MinMax scaling**

-    We independently scale each column in the input matrix.
-For one dimensional matrix XTensor's shape is also one dimensional so we have to handle this case separately.
+    I independently scaled each column in the input matrices.
+For one dimensional matrix XTensor's shape is also one dimensional so I have had to handle this case separately.
 Pay attention on using ``xt::view`` for vectorized processing of independent columns, it have the same meaning as ``slices`` in ``numpy``.
     ``` cpp
     ...
     typedef float DType;